MoronNick/DMF-Field-Day/Lab1/Lab1.md

 ![topology](media/SN_Topology.png)

-- Controller Node
+- **Controller Node**
-  - Controller GUI (Interactive GUI) - This is where the majority of the Lab will be spent
+  - **Controller GUI (Interactive GUI)** - This is where the majority of the Lab will be spent
-  - CLI Access - You can view the CLI configuration that is applied with the GUI
+  - **CLI Access** - You can view the CLI configuration that is applied with the GUI
-- Client
+- **Client**
-  - CLI Access - LINUX CLI used to generate traffic in the network
+  - **CLI Access** - LINUX CLI used to generate traffic in the network
-  - Request from multiple OSes - Places traffic on the network emulating http requests from multiple sources and operating systems
+  - **Request from multiple OSes** - Places traffic on the network emulating http requests from multiple sources and operating systems
-- Wireshark
+- **Wireshark**
-  - Realtime Capture - Displays a simple packet capture without full details
+  - **Realtime Capture** - Displays a simple packet capture without full details
-  - Realitime Capture (verbose) - More detailed capture of packet details
+  - **Realitime Capture** (verbose) - More detailed capture of packet details
-  - Packet Dump - full packet capture
+  - **Packet Dump** - full packet capture

-Selecting any of those options will open a new tab for access to that devices interface
+Selecting any of those options will open a new tab for access to the selected User Interface

-### Login Info
+## Controller Login
 Select the Controller GUI

 ![login](media/cntrl_login.png)

-Username: admin
+Username: **admin**

-Password: sn_labs@2024
+Password: **sn_labs@2024**

 ---
 # Build the DMF Fabric

+## Device Roles
+Although not a requirement in a DMF design, there are typically 3 roles that network devices have.
+A single device could accomplish all 3 roles in small enough deployment.

+1. **Filter Switch** - This switch(es) will be the connection point from the production network and recieves the monitored traffc
+2. **Delivery Switch** - This switch(es) delivers the traffic that has been passed through DMF to the destination tools.
+2. **Core Switch** - In large deployments these devices will aggregate connection from multiple Filter/Delivery switches.

 ## Add The Filter Switch
- We are going to start to configure the switches with their repective roles in the topology.
-All the configuration will be done on the controller.
+The topology that was shown above has been physically connected.
+We are now going to configure the switches with their respective roles in the topology.
+All of this configuration will be done on the **DMF Controller.**

 After logging in to the controller.

 1. **Navigate to Fabric > Switches**
 2. Click **+** to provision a switch**
-3. Configure the Filter-Switch using **MAC address 00:00:00:00:00:0A** & **Save**
+3. Configure the Filter Switch
+   - Name: **Filter-Switch**
+   - MAC Address: **00:00:00:00:00:0A**
+   - Leave the rest default and select **Save**

 ![fabric_1](media/fab_1.png)![fabric_2](media/fab_2.png)